burturt/railfence-bruteforce/README.md

 # railfence
-a simple python implementation of the Rail Fence cipher (with offset support)
+a simple python implementation of the Rail Fence cipher that bruteforces the rail count and offset.

-for educational use only. ;)

 `python railfence.py "ENCRYPTED TEST"`